irvifa/rpi/tools/blacklist/README.md

 blacklist [module-name]
 ...
 ```
-Use the following format to make sure thos module(s) won't be loaded into the kernel:
+Use the following format to make sure those module(s) won't be loaded into
+the kernel (using fake install):

 ```
 ...